provingground-curly/validate_drp/README.md

 CFHT data and DECam data
 and validate the astrometric and photometric repeatability of the results.

-Pre-requisites: install and declare the following
+Pre-requisites for the examples: install and declare the following

 1. `pipe_base` from the LSST DM stack (note that `pipe_base` is included with `lsst_apps`, which is the usual thing to install)
 2. `obs_decam` from https://github.com/lsst/obs_decam